hemanialaparthi/wapbac-sorting/README.md

 data.
 Finally, here are other issues that you should keep in mind as you work on the `filesorter` program:

-- You must implement test cases for all of the untested modules, excepting the `main` module, while further ensuring that the test suite achieves the desired level of code coverage.
+- You must implement test cases for all the untested modules, excepting the `main` module, while further ensuring that the test suite achieves the desired level of code coverage.
 It is important to note that the coverage report produced by the `pytest-cov` plugin will, by default, only report the coverage